sourcehut-mirrors/chawan/doc/terminal.md

 ## Ancient character encodings

 For ASCII-only terminals, don't forget to `export LC_ALL=C`.
-For terminals supporting other legacy encodings, you may also have some luck with `language.charset`, such as `export LC_ALL=ja_JP.ISO-2022-JP`.
+For terminals supporting other legacy encodings, you may also have some luck with setting it to `language.charset`, such as `export LC_ALL=ja_JP.ISO-2022-JP`.

 Note that Chawan uses its own encoding library instead of the notoriously broken C locale facility, and the two sets of supported charsets may not